Table of Contents[Hide][Show]

 Elderberry Syrup: Easy Way to Get the Benefits

-Elderberry syrup provides the concentrated immune-supporting benefits of black elderberries in a great-tasting way.
-My homemade recipe uses homemade elderberry concentrate with synergistic herbs like cinnamon and ginger, plus raw honey for an extra immune boost.
+Elderberry syrup provides the concentrated immune-supporting benefits of black elderberries.
+Plus it tastes great!
+My recipe uses homemade elderberry concentrate with synergistic herbs like cinnamon and ginger.
+Plus raw honey for an extra immune boost.
 If you can’t/don’t use honey, see the substitution suggestions below the recipe.

 For one, you’ll save a lot of money!

-That said, if dried elderberries aren’t available and you’re in a pinch, there are some great pre-made elderberry gummies and elderberry syrup that work just as well (just cost more).
-Also, if you happen to have fresh or frozen elderberries on hand, just use double the quantity listed in the recipe.
+Don’t have any dried elderberries on hand?
+There are some great pre-made elderberry gummies and elderberry syrup that work just as well.
+But these supplements do cost more.
+Also, if you have fresh berries or frozen elderberries on hand, just use double the amount in the recipe.

 Elderberry Syrup Recipe